There are two groups of dogs that are commonly confused.

 How do we reserve a puppy or older dog?

 We chronicle every litter with weekly photographs (usually more often!).
 Preparation is a very important and exciting time!
 Many of our buyers have had friends throw them a "Puppy Shower"!!

 LOADING MORE FAQs - REVISIT SOON!

 The work of Honor requires an expansion to a larger facility.
-Your support and contributions will enable us to meet our goals!
-Your generous donation will fund our mission and assist so many others.
+Your support and contributions will enable Honor to meet it's goals!
+Your generous donation will fund the mission and assist so many others.
 How can you help today?

 Honor Service Dogs Inc.

 is a 501(c)3 non-profit organization

 that provides extraordinary golden retrievers to veterans, special needs individuals and service organizations as well as wonderful family pets.

 Established in 1960.